But, at University, you must learn how to use the right tools and databases which will give you much better focussed search results.

 From our homepage, simply click on Library Search from the pull down menu from Find Resources Button.

-It searches for books, ebooks and journal articles simultaneously (with most of the results being available from University of Dundee).
+It searches for books, ebooks and journal articles (with most of the results being available from University of Dundee).

 Q: "Is there a quick way to find a journal article that you have all the details for?"